shijistar/enum-plus/README.md

 <sup>**_\[F]_**</sup> &nbsp; `label(keyOrValue?: string | number): string | undefined`

-Gets the display name of an enum item based on a certain value or key.
-If localization has been set up, the localized text will be returned.
+Gets the display name of an enum item according to its value or key.
+If [localization](#localization) has been enabled, the localized text will be returned.

 ```js
 WeekEnum.label(1); // Monday